kcao1199/Cao_Robertson-MADA-Project/README.md

 # Overview

-A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
+This repository contains the code and products created for the project on HPV vaccination completion rates depending on several socioeconomic factors, by Kelly Cao and Rachel Robertson.

 # Pre-requisites

-This is a template for a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
+This data analysis project uses R, Quarto, Github and a reference manager that can handle bibtex.
 It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
 You need that software stack to make use of this template.

-# Template structure
+# Structure

 * All data goes into the subfolders inside the `data` folder.
 * All code goes into the `code` folder or subfolders.